MichaelRafferty/ConTroll/System-Documents-and-Coding-Standards/Configuration-File-Format-and-Usage.md

 Each etnry in the file that is online editable will contain the following prefix comments:

+- `;;;;; HR grouping label`
+    - optional
+    - Will output a <HR> and the grouping label
+    - Used to group a set of parameters together because they have something in common
 - `;; N:name`
     - The name of the parameter
     - This entry starts a new parameter in the file and must be the first parameter for any entry